 This course is a continuation of the Pre-Calculus course.
 Students undertake a detailed study of Differential and Integral Calculus.
 Students are expected to take the Advanced Placement Calculus AB exam at the end of the academic year.
-Students must have a TI-83+ or TI-84 series graphing calculator for use in this course
+AP test fee may apply.
+Students must have a TI-83+ or TI-84 series graphing calculator for use in this course.

-Completion of Pre-Calculus (430) See page 5 for other prerequisites AP test fee may apply
+PREREQUISITE: Completion of Pre-Calculus (430); See page 4 for other prerequisites